 Setting Long-term goals, saving

-Each child receives a weekly allowance at one of three levels and dependent on their compliance with their specific program.
+Each child receives a weekly allowance at one of three levels that is dependent on their compliance with their specific program.
 This amount is decided by the Nehemiah staff and is determined by a resident’s adherence to rules and program guidelines.
 This allowance stands separate from the Financial Literacy program and is mandated by State of Wisconsin licensing.
 This is paid to the resident every Friday and the “new week” begins at the close of business each Friday afternoon.

-If a resident complies with all the above, he will be eligible to receive an additional $25.00 each Friday which will be given to him along with his allowance.
+If a resident complies entirely with his program, he will be eligible to receive an additional $25.00 each Friday which will be given to him along with his allowance.
 ADDITIONALLY, he will receive a $25.00 “matching” amount from the Nehemiah Project.
 This matching fund will be held by the agency and accrued weekly for the resident until he leaves.
 Upon a POSITIVE discharge from the program, the resident will receive the accrued amount of “matching funds” in the form of a check made out to him.
 The Nehemiah Project staff developed this unique program to allow residents the ability to return to the community with funds that can help them establish housing, transportation or other independent living needs.

 The matching fund will be forfeited by the resident if he leaves the program as AWOL, leaves the program due to new charges, or otherwise does not complete the program in a positive way.